Richard Rodríguez (footballer)

-Richard Andrés Rodríguez Álvez (born 13 July 1992) is a footballer who plays as a midfielder for Liga Primera club Real Estelí FC.
-Born in Uruguay, he represents the Nicaragua national team.
+Richard Andrés Rodríguez Álvez (born 13 July 1992) is a Uruguayan professional footballer who plays as a defensive midfielder for Liga Primera club Diriangén.

+Although capped for the Nicaragua national team, he was later declared ineligible by CONCACAF.

 Career

 Born and raised in Uruguay, he moved to Nicaragua for the first time in early 2018, when he joined Real Estelí FC.
 After just a season and a half playing for them and shortly after signing for Paraguayan club Deportivo Santaní, he was naturalized by Nicaragua and made his international debut on 5 September 2019.